starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/calling_contracts.rst

 Note that in our case, ``PROXY_CONTRACT`` does not have a storage of its own.

-Wait until the transaction is added to a block, and then check the balance using the following two ways:
+Wait until the transaction is added to a block, and then check the balance using one of the following methods:

 1. Directly through ``BALANCE_CONTRACT``